 River Ljubljanica Canal is a place of lively atmosphere with cafe terraces and lush nature all around.
-During the warm months, the whole area gets full of people enjoying the sun and the nice canal breeze.
-It’s a great place to drink a coffee and eventually eat some snack.
+During the warm months, the whole area gets full of people enjoying the sun and some nice canal breeze.
+It’s a great place to drink coffee and eventually eat something.

 Have fun at the Museum of illusions

 The museum of illusions is not the kind of museum you’re used to visiting.
 It’s actually a pretty amusing museum that holds many optical illusions and tricks, and it can be especially fun for kids.
-However, it’s not just the place for kids, as it’s widely popular among adults.
-Make sure to bring your camera, since many illusions can only be seen on the photos.
+However, it’s not just a place for kids, and it’s widely popular among adults, too.
+Make sure to bring your camera, since many illusions can only be seen on photos.

 Take the funicular to Ljubljana Castle

 You can reach the Ljubljana Castle by foot, but taking the funicular is more fun and saves you time, which is nice since you only have one day in Ljubljana.
 The medieval castle that dates back to the 15th century is situated on a hill 60 meters above the Old Town.
 Combining city and castle sighseeing in a tour is another great option if you want to get most of the city in a short time.

 Relax in the Tivoli Park

-The biggest city park and the green heart of Ljubljana is definitely Tivoli park.
+The biggest city park and the green heart of Ljubljana is definitely Tivoli Park.
 It’s a great place to relax after a whole day of walking.
 Playgrounds, fountains and sport facilities can be found around the park as well as alleys with art exhibitions.
 On a sunny day, especially on weekends, the park gets full of locals.
-Grab some blanket and some drinks and have a chill afternoon in a park.
+Grab a blanket and some drinks and have a chill afternoon in the park.